Multi-particle localization for weakly interacting Anderson tight-binding models: Introduction

 \section{Introduction}

-Localization for discrete multi-particle random Schr\"odinger operators was initially proved by Aizenmann and Warzel \cites{AW09,AW10} using the fractional moment method and by Chulaevsky and Suhov \cites{CS09a,CS09b} using the multiscale analysis in the strong disorder regime.
+Localization for discrete multi-particle random Schr\"odinger operators was initially proved by Aizenmann and Warzel \cites{AW09,AW10} using the fractional moment method, by Chulaevsky and Suhov \cites{CS09a,CS09b} and by Klein and Nguyen \cite{KN13} using the multiscale analysis in the strong disorder regime.
+More recently, in \cite{FW15} the authors extended the fractional moment method on the continuous space.
 Some other strategies using different forms of the multi-scale analysis were recently developed by Chulaevsky \cites{C11,C12}.
-While similar results were obtained by Anne Boutet de Monvel et al. \cites{BCSS10,BCS11} for the multi-particle model with alloy-type external random potential in the continuum.
+Similar results were obtained by Anne Boutet de Monvel et al. \cites{BCSS10,BCS11} for the multi-particle model with alloy-type external random potential in the continuum.

 In \cite{AW09}, the authors assumed that the distribution function of the i.i.d. random variables is absolutely continuous with a bounded density satisfying another technical condition and proved stability of localization from single-particle to weakly interacting multi-particle systems.
-Note that the decay of eigenfunctions correlators implies that of the Green's functions.
-The analysis of eigenfunctions correlators towards localization using the multi-scale analysis is not essential, only some probability bounds on the Green's functions are needed.
-Our method covers a large class of models with absolutely continuous distributions.
-We decided to address here only the lattice case and we hope that a continuum version of the results can be settled with similar arguments.
+More important, in \cite{AW09}, the authors obtained localization in the so-called Hausdorff-distance and the dynamical localization in the operator-norm.
+The present work based on the multi-scale analysis proves the spectral exponential localization in the max-norm and the dynamical localization in the Hilbert-Schmidt norm.
+In addition our method covers a large class of random Hamiltonians with log-H\"older continuous distributions.

-In the present paper, we use the multi-particle multi-scale analysis of \cites{CS09b,C12}, in the high disorder case and adapted in \cites{E11,E12} in the low energy regime and show the complete spectral and strong dynamical localization for the discrete model with absolutely continuous distributions in one dimension.
-Such a strategy is valid in one dimension and the method uses a perturbed argument based on the resolvent identities for operators in Hilbert spaces.
-We restricted our-self in one dimension since the disorder is arbitrary and in dimension greater than one, it is well known that the multi-scale analysis in the single-particle localization theory for an arbitrary disorder are proved at extreme energies.
+We decided to address here only the lattice case.
+The continuum version of the work is the object of a forthcoming paper.
+We use an adaptation of the multi-particle multi-scale analysis of \cites{CS09b,C12} in the high disorder case and in \cites{E11,E12} in the low energy case and show the complete spectral exponential and the strong Hilbert-Schmidt dynamical localization for discrete models with log-H\"older continuous distributions in one dimension.
+The general strategy which uses a perturbation argument based on the resolvent identities for operators in Hilbert spaces is valid in an arbitrary dimension.
+We restricted ourselves in one dimension in order to use the well-known one dimensional complete localization for the single-particle system and then extend it to weakly interacting multi-particle systems.